 The grants are not loans.
 You never have to pay them back, so they are basically equivalent to free money.
-Also, it doesn't matter if you do not have good credit scores.
+Also, it doesn't matter if you do not have a good credit score.
 You can still apply for a grant even if you are considered low income or have poor credit.
 In addition, the government grants tend to also be tax free.
 You can apply for them if you are a U.S. citizen and if the applicant meets other conditions that will be established by each program.

 Even today, money continues to flows to non-profits and local government agencies from a number of sources, including private donations and federal government tax receipts.
 Each and every year billions of dollars goes towards helping those in need pay their medical bills.
-There are many different grants available besides just those for health care and medical expenses.
+Or the assistance covers other medical needs, such as debts from a hospital visit, medications, and more.
+There are many different grants available besides just those for health care or for paying medical expenses.
 You can also apply for more than one program at a time.

 While there will usually be some form of restrictions in place, some of the criteria and conditions can be as follows.
-Health care grants can be used to pay for dental care, prescription drugs, eyeglasses, medical services, emergency care, and more.
+Health care grants can be used to pay for dental care, prescription drugs, eyeglasses, medical services, emergency care, and other needs.
 In addition, the funds can usually to be used to help pay for mental and emotional treatments, drug and alcohol treatment, rehabilitation and they can even help pay for the elderly nursing homes.

 There are also several non-profit organizations that take part in these programs.
 Some examples include Cancer Care Inc. (phone 866-552-6729) which will help patients who are fighting cancer.
 Assistance is available for their immediate family members as well.